BrightMindedLtd/nlputils/README.md

 1. tokenise
 2. stem or unstem
-3. mappings: unstemmed to stemmed and reverse
-4. filters: ability to define filters that will accept or reject vocabulary entries (e.g. stopwords)
+3. filters: ability to define filters that will accept or reject vocabulary entries (e.g. stopwords)
-5. token-level cleanups
+4. token-level cleanups
-6. merging of multiple vocabularies
+5. merging of multiple vocabularies

 ### Frequentise